pebblesandweeds/rccl_gpu_matmul/docs/source/rccl_gpu_matmul.rst

 * Initial distribution of matrix chunks across devices
 * Broadcasting matrix B to all GPUs
-* Final gathering of results
+* Final gathering of results using ncclAllGather

 The impact of these transfers depends on the system's GPU interconnect topology.
-Modern servers typically connect GPUs through PCIe (offering ~64GB/s bidirectional bandwidth) or vendor-specific interconnects like AMD's Infinity Fabric™ (providing higher bandwidth direct GPU-to-GPU communication).
+Modern servers typically connect GPUs through PCIe or vendor-specific interconnects providing high bandwidth direct GPU-to-GPU communication.
 RCCL automatically selects optimal transfer paths based on the available hardware.

 **Stream Management and Execution Flow**

-Our implementation uses HIP streams to manage execution flow on each GPU.
-Streams provide essential mechanisms for:
+Our implementation creates independent HIP streams per GPU to manage asynchronous operations.
+The streams coordinate:

-* Queueing operations in the correct order
-* Enabling asynchronous execution where possible
-* Maintaining synchronization points between computation phases

-While RCCL operations themselves are asynchronous, we ensure completion of each phase before proceeding to the next through explicit synchronization points.
-This careful orchestration of computation and communication enables our implementation to achieve near-linear speedup across multiple GPUs while maintaining numerical accuracy.
+* Asynchronous memory transfers between host and device
+* RCCL collective operations (broadcasts and gathers)
+* rocBLAS matrix multiplication kernels

+The code uses RCCL's group start end semantics to batch communication operations, with explicit synchronization through hipStreamSynchronize and hipDeviceSynchronize ensuring completion at critical points.

 **Workload Distribution Strategy**

-The size of matrix chunks assigned to each GPU presents a straightforward tradeoff:

-* Larger chunks reduce the relative overhead of communication
-* Smaller chunks provide more flexible load balancing

-For our matrix multiplication case, we opted for simple equal-sized chunks since the computation is naturally balanced.
-This approach minimizes coordination overhead while maintaining good GPU utilization across devices.
+The implementation divides matrix A into equal-sized chunks across available GPUs, with each device processing an equal portion of rows.
+Matrix B is broadcast in full to all devices.
+Each GPU computes its portion of the final result matrix C, which is then gathered using ncclAllGather to reconstruct the complete output.

 Through this design, we minimize the overhead inherent in distributed computation while maximizing hardware utilization.
 The approach scales efficiently with additional GPUs while preserving the computational benefits of rocBLAS's optimized matrix operations on each device.